Making it simple: How Biogas works

 The key mechanism involves the anaerobic digestion of organic materials, such as agricultural residues, animal manure, and organic waste.
 During this process, (see details below) methane, a potent greenhouse gas, is captured and then utilized as a renewable energy source instead of being released into the atmosphere (which is what happens with natural gas for instance).

-Waste Management Marvel
+Biogas can also enable Waste Management Marvel

 Biogas systems offer a sustainable solution to the burgeoning issue of organic waste.
 From agricultural residues to food scraps, these systems convert waste into energy, simultaneously addressing waste disposal challenges and minimizing the environmental impact of landfills.